-These three preschool love-based activities are perfect for Valentine’s Day or an everyday lesson about God’s love.
+These love-centered activities are perfect for Valentine’s Day or an everyday lesson about God’s love.

 3 Preschool Love-Based Activities for Your Children’s Ministry